interlay/interlay.github.io/docs/start/redeem.md

 ### 2. Fill in the details of your Redeem request

-Enter the amount of PolkaBTC you want to redeem, and the Bitcoin address where you want to receive the redeemed Bitcoin amount.
+Enter the amount of interBTC you want to redeem, and the Bitcoin address where you want to receive the redeemed Bitcoin amount.
 Supported address types: [P2SH](https://en.bitcoin.it/wiki/P2SH), [P2PKH](https://en.bitcoin.it/wiki/P2PKH) and [P2WPKH](https://wiki.trezor.io/P2WPKH).

 ?> Ensure you have some testnet DOT before making a redeem request.
 If you haven't already, you can request some via the faucet ("Request DOT" button, right-hand side of top bar).
 You will need this to pay for parachain transaction fees.